-- The African human rights regime was first created under the auspices of the Organization for African Unity and then continued as part of the African Union - The regime combines both civil and political rights, with economic, social and cultural rights, as well as so-called "third generation" rights (or peoples' rights) - The African approach also combines rights with duties - The key instrument is the 1981 African Charter on Human and Peoples' Rights, which came into force in 1986 - The key institution is the African Commission on Human and Peoples' Rights located in Banjul, The Gambia, which has both promotion and protection functions.
+- The African human rights regime was first created under the auspices of the Organization for African Unity (OAU) and then continued as part of the African Union (AU). - The regime combines both civil and political rights, with economic, social and cultural rights, as well as so-called "third generation" rights (or peoples' rights). - The African approach also combines rights with duties. - The key instrument is the 1981 African Charter on Human and Peoples' Rights, which came into force in 1986. - The key institution is the African Commission on Human and Peoples' Rights located in Banjul, The Gambia, which has both promotion and protection functions, and the African Court on Human and Peoples' Rights.